 - Directly connect an employee's actions and their outcomes — Listens effectively by... rather than Good listener

-Let's look at a few performance review examples for evaluation phrases and break down why they do or do not work.
+Let's look at a few examples for performance review phrases and break down why they do or do not work.
 At the end of the examples, you should have the knowledge you need to write about your employees.

-- Bad: Builds camaraderie and is a good part of the team
+- Bad: Builds camaraderie and is a team player

-This is a generic statement that isn't backed upwith specifics.
-It reads as positive, but is subjective and unsubstantiated.
+This is a generic statement that isn't backed up with specifics.
+It reads as positive feedback, but is subjective and unsubstantiated.
 A better way to say it might be:

-- Good: Builds supportive team culture through participation in presentations and follow-up questions with teammates about their projects
+- Good: Builds supportive team culture and contributes positively to the work environment through participation in presentations and follow-up questions with other team members about their projects

 This identifies what the employee is doing — participation and follow up questions — and what the outcomes of that action are — to build a supportive culture.
-It is showing that the employee is a driver of your team culture in a way that can easily be corroborated.
+It is showing the employee's good performance as a driver of positive company culture in a way that can easily be corroborated.

 - Bad: Never on time to meetings

-Every single type of meeting?
-Every day?
 Extremes like “always” and “never” are rarely true.
-Because of this, they can rarely can be backed up by evidence, which can rile up employees or make them feel singled out.
+Because of this, they can rarely can be backed up (do you really have a comprehensive attendance record written out?) by evidence, which will make them feel singled out and damage employee engagement.
 (I'm not always! late!).
 Although recurring behavior can feel like an always or never, your points can be made in a more specific and less inflammatory way.

 - Good: Frequently late to project meetings with coworkers and 1:1 meetings with manager